sdadh01/deploy_listener/README.md

 ## Inbound Github Webhook

-On Githib set up a webhook with the 'Payload URL' set to the URL that deploy_listener is listening on.
+On Github set up a webhook with the 'Payload URL' set to the URL that deploy_listener is listening on.
 For example :

 ```